Azure-Samples/azd-template-artifacts/docs/development-guidelines/definition-of-done.md

 ## Security requirements

-- [ ] Microsoft Managed Identity is implemented to authenticate to Azure AI Services
+- [ ] Microsoft Managed Identity is used for the following services

+- Azure AI
+- Azure APIM
+- Azure App Service
+- Azure Container Apps
+- Azure Event Grid
+- Azure Kubernetes Service
+- Azure Search
+- Azure SQL Server

+considered our Hero Services.

 When a service selected doesn't support Managed Identity, the corresponding issue must have been reported and the security considerations section in the readme, should clearly explain the alternatives.

 - Azure Key Vault is a preferred alternative

-### The following items are not strictly enforced but may prevent the template from being added to the gallery

-#### Security requirements for production only

-- [ ] Microsoft Managed Identity is used for all services and API endpoints
+> [!IMPORTANT]
+> Please note that this list may be regularly updated

 #### Code quality and integrity